PufferFinance/puffer-sdk/README.md

 ### GitHub Packages

-The package is published as private to GitHub Packages.
+The package is published privately to GitHub Packages.
 It can be installed by authenticating to GitHub Packages.
 Please check [GitHub guide for installing a private package](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package).

 Use `@pufferfinance` as the organization name and `@pufferfinance/smart-contract-lib` as the complete dependency name.